 Ms. Rueda has worked with middle school students as a Spanish teacher and in after school programs.
 She has also had experience with nonprofit organizations, such as THINK Together.
 Ms. Rueda had the opportunity to serve as a Site Coordinator during her time with THINK Together and worked with elementary students and the school community to provide extended learning programs to children.
 Before joining HSF, she was a School Counselor Intern at Roosevelt High School, preparing students for college and life after high school.

 Ms. Rueda graduated from UC Davis with a Bachelor’s of Science in Human Development and Bachelors of Arts in Chicano/a Studies, with a minor in Education.
 She also attended the University of La Verne, where she earned a Master’s of Science in Educational Counseling, with a Pupil Personnel Services Credential.

 Ms. Rueda comes from a family of four children.
 Her parents emigrated from Mexico and met in the United States.
 She is the first in her family to attend college.
 She has a strong passion to work with students and enjoys encouraging them to attain higher education.

-My favorite part of working at HSF is guiding scholars to reach their academic goals in higher education.
-My motivation is to assist scholars in becoming successful professionals within their communities.
-Knowing that I am helping scholars continue with their education and making some type of difference in their life only reiterates the reason why I enjoy working in the field of education.
-I believe all students should have the opportunity to have a quality education and follow their dreams no matter their background, sex, religion, and social economic status.
+My motivation is to assist Scholars in becoming successful professionals within their communities.
+Knowing that I am helping them continue with their educations and making some type of difference in their lives only reiterates the reason why I enjoy working in the field of education.
+I believe all students should have access to quality education and follow their dreams, no matter their background, sex, religion, and socio-economic status.